Samia Suluhu Hassan: Drift to authoritarian tendencies

+The government's crackdown following the October 2025 election culminated in Hassan being designated "Tyrant of the Year 2025" by the advocacy organization Index on Censorship in January 2026, following a public vote.
+The designation was attributed to the scale of the post-election repression and the government's use of a nationwide internet shutdown to restrict information.
+Specific reports from Amnesty International highlighted atrocities in Mbeya and Mwanza, including allegations of security forces entering private residences to conduct extrajudicial executions and the subsequent use of mass graves to dispose of casualties.
+These events led human rights observers to describe her tenure as a definitive departure from her initial "pro-democracy" rhetoric.

 Reelection campaign

 In January 2025, CCM nominated Suluhu as its presidential candidate for the 2025 Tanzanian general election in October.
 On 27 August, the Independent National Electoral commission (INEC) approved her candidacy, soon after opposition candidate Luhaga Mpina was barred from running by the INEC and the Registrar of Political Parties.
 The major opposition party Chadema was also barred from participation in the election.
-Protests were held in October, causing a military crackdown and Internet connectivity has been intermittent.
+Protests were held in October, endorsed by Mange Kimambi, causing a military crackdown and Internet connectivity has been intermittent.
 In November, it was announced that she had won the election with 97% of the vote.
 She was sworn into office on 3 November at a ceremony that was closed to the public.

 Suluhu will not be eligible for a second full term in 2030.
 Under the Tanzanian Constitution, if a vice-president ascends to the presidency with more than three years remaining in the term, they are only eligible for one full five-year term.